linuxsoftware/ls.joyous/docs/topics/calendar.rst

 Users can display the calendar in a Monthly, Weekly, or List View.
 (The default view is set in the Settings tab.)

+The first day of the week used, Sunday or Monday, depends upon your Django :doc:`format localization <django:topics/i18n/formatting>` or :setting:`django:FIRST_DAY_OF_WEEK` setting.

 There are actually multiple list views

 * All upcoming events